Master of Science in Biomedical Sciences

 Classes are scheduled Monday-Wednesday, in 4-hour blocks.
 This provides students the opportunity to work while enrolled in the program.

-At this time, Federal Loans are not available.
-Larkin U Financial Services will assist students with applying for private student loans.
 A listing of private loan vendors is located on the Financial Services web page.
 Please note, private student loans approval is largely based on credit score.
 Apply early in case you need to address credit score.

 Accepted applicants will be required to pay a $250. non-refundable Matriculation Fee/Deposit to reserve a seat in the class.
 Applicants will be notified of due date upon receipt of admissions letter.
 The deposit will be credited towards your Fall tuition.